 Our rates are competitive.
 Legal Aid is available in some circumstances, but please note that these are extremely limited.

-Contact Bhatia Best on (0115) 950 3231 or fill in the contact form below for a free initial consultation.
+Contact Bhatia Best on (0115) 950 3231 or fill in the contact form below to discuss your case.